 Personalize the experience: This speaks to our emotional need to belong.
 It builds trust with your audience and helps build brand equity.

-- The difference from a generic “thank you” and a hand-written note.
+- The difference between a generic “thank you” and a hand-written note.

 - More human experience.